vickicres/List-Pagination-and-Filtering/README.md

 #Techdegree Project 2

+List Pagination and Filtering

- I am going for Exceeds expectation, if not meet the expectation, please rejected my project and let me know what I am missing and what needs to improved.
+ I am going for Exceeds expectation.
+If not meet the expectation, please rejecte my project and let me know what I am missing and what needs to improved.